Defining my own Terms and Conditions

 Your own Terms and Conditions, if defined, must be accepted by your clients upon ordering and registering.
+You can define them under My Business / Legal / Terms and conditions.

 If you haven’t defined terms and conditions yet, and especially if you sell goods or services through your website, we encourage you to learn more about this topic as well as the GDPR if it applies to you.
 If contacting a qualified legal counsel isn’t practical, it is easy to find Terms and Conditions templates on specialized websites (make sure they apply to your location and the kind of products you sell, if any).